 meta-click: Finally, you may meta-click on any object displayed in the image to activate the "morphic halo", an array of handles that are used to perform operations on the on-screen objects themselves, such as rotating them or resizing them; see Figure 1.3 (c).
 If you let the mouse linger over a handle, a help balloon will explain its function.
-In Pharo, you can meta-click by holding SHIFT ctrl or SHIFT alt while clicking.
+In Pharo, how you meta-click depends on your operating system: either you must hold SHIFT ctrl or SHIFT alt while clicking.